Iona Moir

 Iona Margaret Moir (born 5 October 2003) is a Scottish track cyclist.
-She competed for Scotland at the 2022 Commonwealth Games.
-She was a silver medalist for Great Britain at the 2025 UCI Track Cycling World Championships in the women's team sprint.
+She was a silver medalist for Great Britain at the 2025 UCI Track Cycling World Championships in the women's team sprint and a bronze medalist competing for Scotland at the 2026 Commonwealth Games.

 Career

 A member of UK Sport’s National Lottery-funded World Class Programme, Moir competed for Scotland at the 2022 Commonwealth Games in Birmingham, placing ninth in the women's 500m time trial final, and also competed in the women's team sprint, the keirin, and individual sprint.
+Her performances at the Games included setting a new Scottish record alongside Lauren Bell and Lusia Steele in the team sprint.

 She was a gold medalist in the team sprint at the 2023 UEC European Track U23 Championships in Anadia, Portugal.
 Retaining the team sprint title with the British team in 2024 in Cottbus, Germany, she also won the silver medal at the Championships in the Kierin.

 She made her senior debut as she competed in the kilo time trial at the 2025 UEC European Track Championships in Heusden-Zolder, Belgium, in February 2025, placing eighteenth overall.
 She won the women's U23 European individual sprint title as well as a silver medal in the team sprint and a bronze in the keirin at the 2025 U23 UEC European Track Championships in July 2025.